Chart Color Schemes

 Wooloowin - Lutwyche lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-All migration drivers were positive factors.
-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023, based on 2021 data, are adopted.
-However, these state projections lack age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections released in 2023, based on 2022 data for each age cohort.
-Future population projections indicate above median growth for the area, with an expected increase of 2,033 persons by 2041, reflecting a total rise of 14.2% over the 17 years.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections are adopted, based on 2021 data and released in 2023.
+These state projections do not provide age category splits; hence proportional growth weightings from ABS Greater Capital Region projections (released in 2023, based on 2022 data) are applied for each age cohort.
+An above median population growth is projected for the area, expected to grow by 2,033 persons to 2041, reflecting a 14.2% increase over the 17 years.

 Frequently Asked Questions - Population